wraabe/Sum14DHCourseDev/Syllabus/12_ClassScheduleDH.md

   -  Write blog post with bibliographical reference on what DH is

 ## Week 3: Form and content: Publishing Class Single-Source Discussion of “What is DH"?

-[//]: <> (How does one distinguish between form (the technological underpinnings or matters of presentation) and content (the stuff for interpretation)?
-If we suppose we can distinguish between form and content, is that a useful step, or are we likely to deceive ourselves by taking such distinctions for granted?
-Could the distinction between form and content be both useful for some purposes and deceptive for others?
-We will explore this question by preparing a document in Markdown format, which will then be converted to forms suitable for alternate means of publication: print document, blog, and ebook)

 ### Readings (Jan.
 26):